RDFFrames: Knowledge Graph Access for Machine Learning Tools

 \subsection{Synthetic Workload}

 While the case studies in the previous section show \rdfframes in real applications, it is still desirable to have a more comprehensive evaluation of the framework.
-To this end, we created a synthetic workload consisting of 15 queries written in \rdfframes that exercise different capabilities of the framework.
-All the queries are on the DBpedia knowledge graph, and two queries join DBpedia with the YAGO3 knowledge graph.
+To this end, we created a synthetic workload consisting of 16 queries written in \rdfframes that exercise different capabilities of the framework.
+All the queries are on the DBpedia knowledge graph, and two queries join DBpedia with the YAGO knowledge graph.
+One query joins the three knowledge graphs DBpedia, YAGO, and DBLP.
 Four of the queries use only expand and filter (up to 10 expands, including some with optional predicates).
 Four of the queries use grouping with expand (including one with expand after the grouping).
-Seven of the queries use joins, including complex queries that exercise features such as outer join, multiple joins, joins between different graphs, and joins on grouped datasets.
-A description of the queries can be found in Appendix~\ref{app:queries}.
+Eight of the queries use joins, including complex queries that exercise features such as outer join, multiple joins, joins between different graphs, and joins on grouped datasets.
+A description of the queries and the \rdfframes features and \sparql capabilities that they exercise can be found in Appendix~\ref{app:queries}.